nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

     }
 ```

 Let us break this down.

-FoldRight’s signature takes an argument 'z', which is the value to return in case of an empty list.
+1. FoldRight’s signature takes an argument 'z', which is the value to return in case of an empty list.
 It also takes a function 'op', that needs to take two arguments and return a result that has the same type as the first argument 'z'.

-We then create an accumulator variable 'acc' and a variable 'these'.
+2. We then create an accumulator variable 'acc' and a variable 'these'.
 'Acc' will store the accumulated result.
 'These' is the list we are calling foldRight on.

-We reverse 'these' so we process from the last element of the list to the first element.[^5]
+3. We reverse 'these' so we process from the last element of the list to the first element.[^5]

-We then iterate over the 'these' list until it is empty, doing the following in each iteration:
+4. We then iterate over the 'these' list until it is empty, doing the following in each iteration:

-apply the 'op' function with the new head of the list and update the accumulator.
+5. apply the 'op' function with the new head of the list and update the accumulator.

-Move the 'these' pointer, effectively dropping the head element we just accumulated and making the list one shorter for next iteration.
+6. Move the 'these' pointer, effectively dropping the head element we just accumulated and making the list one shorter for next iteration.

-At the end, we return 'acc' which will be the result of applying the operation to all items in the list.
+7. At the end, we return 'acc' which will be the result of applying the operation to all items in the list.

 FoldRight is a higher order function because it takes in function 'op' as an argument and uses 'op' in a way that influences its return value.
-This gives us that powerful modularity we have been looking for.
-Going back to the Kitchen Aid example, foldRight would be like the base unit with motors.
-Using it for different operations would be like using different sets of attachments.
-Sum could be a special cheese grater and product a freezable bowl mixer combo for making ice cream.
-Copy could be like adding a special stirrer for beating cake batter.
-Mmm, cake.
+This is the glue we've been searching for.
+With the higher order functions, we can scalpel our code in half instead of sawing it, pull out the concrete subroutines and values and leave behind a pattern that may have several contextual uses outside of the concrete way we were originally trying to apply it.
+In my stand mixer example, it would be like realizing we had that drive shaft and there was no reason why we had to put egg beaters on it, we could use a dough hook instead!

-While you may not be able to bake delicious cakes with it, foldRight is versatile enough to do a lot of what you might want to by combining list elements.
+While you may not be able to bake delicious cakes with it, foldRight proves extremely versatile.
 Here are some examples of foldRight you can try in your Scala 3 REPL:

 ```scala
     // starting with the list you already made (1, 2, 3)